Free Auto Transport Quotes

 Step 2: Booking and Scheduling

 Once you accept a quote, the scheduling phase begins.
-You will provide the exact pickup address and contact information.
-It is important to understand how "Pickup Windows" work.
-Because long-haul trucks deal with traffic, weather, and other customer delays, they rarely give an exact appointment time weeks in advance.
+It is important to understand how “pickup windows” work.
+Because long-haul trucks deal with traffic, weather, and other customers, they rarely give an exact appointment weeks in advance.
+Instead, you will typically receive a 1–5 day pickup window (e.g., “Monday through Wednesday”).
+As the date approaches, dispatch will narrow this down, and the driver will call you 12–24 hours before arrival to set a specific meeting time.

 Step 3: Preparing Your Vehicle